-1. Ensure that a wireless LAN is available and the wireless LAN feature on your computer is working.

-2. Click the wireless-network-connection-status icon in the Windows notification area to display available wireless networks.
+- 1. Ensure that a wireless LAN is available and the wireless LAN feature on your computer is working. - 2.
+Click the wireless-network-connection-status icon in the Windows notification area to display available wireless networks.

 Note: If the wireless-network-connection-status icon is not displayed in the Windows notification area, add the icon to the notification area.
-See "Adding an icon to the Windows notification area" on page 13.
+See the Windows help system.